Consistent structure estimation of exponential-family random graph models with block structure: Exponential-family random graph models with additional structure

 \section{Exponential-family random graph models with additional structure}

-In general, statistical inference for exponential-family random graph models given $N = 1$ observation of a random graph with complex dependence is challenging.
-We facilitate statistical inference by endowing exponential-family random graph models with additional structure that induces weak dependence and hence facilitates consistency results.
+\alert{In general, statistical inference for exponential-family random graph models is challenging, as discussed in Section \ref{sec:introduction}.} We facilitate statistical inference by endowing exponential-family random graph models with additional structure that induces weak dependence and hence facilitates consistency results.

 Throughout, we consider random graphs with a set of nodes $\mA = \{1, \dots, n\}$ and a set of edges $\mE \subseteq \mA \times \mA$, where edges between pairs of nodes $(i, j) \in \mA \times \mA$ are regarded as random variables $X_{i,j}$ with countable sample spaces $\mX_{i,j}$.
 We focus on undirected graphs without self-edges---i.e., $X_{i,i} = 0$ and $X_{i,j} = X_{j,i}$ with probability $1$---but extensions to directed random graphs are straightforward.
 We write $\bX = (X_{i,j})_{i<j}^n$ and $\mX = \bigtimes_{i<j}^n \mX_{i,j}$.